 Lifetimely automatically loads all the products from Shopify, so there's no need for a manual import.
 Products will show up in the "Product costs" page, where product cost data is also managed.

-The app first loads all the order information and data for products from Shopify that have sales, so you might see some products missing if you just installed the app.
+🔔 Note: The app will first load order information and data for products from Shopify that have sales, so you might see some products missing if you just installed the app.

-Please note: Don't forget to save all Lifetimely product and shipping cost changes at the same time by clicking the green "Save all changes" button at the bottom of the page.
+⚠️ Important: Don't forget to save all Lifetimely product and shipping cost change at the same time by clicking the green "Save changes" button at the bottom of the page.

 Option 3: CSV import